CoMPaSS: Enhancing Spatial Understanding in Text-to-Image Diffusion Models: Discussion and Conclusion

+\textbf{Limitations and Future Work.} While \frameworkName{} demonstrates robust performance, its understanding of spatial language is not exhaustive.
+Our framework primarily addresses ambiguity arising from noisy web data and encoder limitations, but does not yet model the rich, context-dependent nature of spatial language, a key topic in Qualitative Spatial Relations (QSR)~\cite{qsrsurvey, alomari2017natural, coventry2001interplay}.
+For instance, rendering subjects with extreme size disparities remains a challenge (see \cref{fig@size-contrast}, left and middle), as the interpretation of \vv{above} or \vv{beside} depends heavily on object context.
+Our preliminary experiments show that a targeted fine-tuning stage can mitigate this specific issue (see \cref{fig@size-contrast}, right).
+Furthermore, our current approach is viewer-centric and does not handle object-centric frames (e.g., \vv{to the child's right hand side}).
+Fully integrating QSR principles and modeling both object-centric and context-dependent relations are important directions for future work.

-We present \frameworkName{}, a versatile training framework that enhances spatial understanding of any text-to-image diffusion model. \frameworkName{} addresses the problem of ambiguous spatial relationships in datasets through the \dataEngineName{} data engine, which curates spatially-accurate training data through principled constraints. \frameworkName{} additionally uses a parameter-free module, \peName{}, that further boosts spatial understanding of T2I diffusion models of any architecture while adding negligible computational overhead.
-We conduct extensive experiments on four popular open-weight diffusion models, covering both UNet-based models (SD1.4, SD1.5, SD2.1) and the MMDiT-based FLUX.1, and set new state-of-the-art across well-known benchmarks with substantial relative gains, including VISOR~\cite{gokhale_benchmarking_2023} (+98\%), T2I-CompBench Spatial~\cite{huang_t2i-compbench_2023-1} (+67\%), and GenEval Position~\cite{ghosh_geneval_2023} (+131\%).
-Importantly, the enhancement in spatial understanding comes without compromising the general generation capabilities or image quality.
-By addressing a fundamental limitation of current text-to-image diffusion models, we believe \frameworkName{} takes an important step towards reliable spatially-accurate image generation, and opens up new possibilities for applications requiring precise spatial control.
+\textbf{Conclusion.} We have presented \frameworkName{}, a versatile framework that enhances spatial understanding in T2I models. \frameworkName{} uses the \dataEngineName{} engine to curate high-quality, spatially-unambiguous training data, and the \peName{} module to preserve crucial token ordering information that text encoders often lose.
+Extensive experiments show that \frameworkName{} sets a new state of the art on key spatial benchmarks, achieving substantial relative gains on VISOR (+98\%), T2I-CompBench Spatial (+67\%), and GenEval Position (+131\%) without compromising general generation capabilities or image quality.
+By addressing a fundamental limitation in T2I models, \frameworkName{} represents an important step towards reliable, spatially-aware image generation.